chrynx/python/README.md

 Second project - Tambay ( A filipino word for the phrase hang out ) 1 - Started by having a simple Q and A with the user. just asking where the user wants to hang out.
 The reseponse would be an answer saying, I wanna hang out at that place
+2 - did a for loop that allows users to input multiple times.
+Still need to add some error checks.